peter88213/nv_writer/docs/help/operation.md

 -  The section word count is displayed at the status bar at the top of the window.
 -  By default, word count is updated manually by pressing the `F5` key.
 -  The word count can be updated "live", i.e. just while entering text.
-   This is enabled or disabled via ... .
+   This is enabled or disabled via the options dialog.

-> **Note**
->
-> Live updating the word count is resource intensive and may slow down
-> the program when editing big sections.
-This is why it’s disabled by default.

 ---